ab5tract/new_media/thesis/big_moma.md

 The design world is increasingly dominated by generativity.

+### Print is (meta)static, code is (meta)process ###

+The flat/deep distinction proposed by Hayles is, by its formualtion, material.
+Problematizing this material focus is the interwoven nature of print and code.
+As the historiographic case will demonstrate, typesetting is a _non-reducible_ process.
+This non-reducibility of typesetting reflects the non-reducibility of language, as well as the non-reducibility of language into the very concepts which it has developed through attempts to describe.

+[Florian Cramer goes here!!]

 ## Remote Controls, or: the Epitome of Cool Media? ##

 Is it possible to take the remote control and use it to create a metaphor for all human-computer interaction?